R.E.A.L. Peer Health Educator

 The R.E.A.L.
 Peer Health Educators work in conjunction with the Counseling and Psychological Services office to create a presence on campus that links the community with the message of positive decision-making, and empowers the students to make a difference on campus through social and educational initiatives.

-Under the direct supervision of Nikki Gwin the SUU Prevention Specialist, Alcohol and Other Drug (AOD) Education, the R.E.A.L.
-Peer Health Educator will:
+Under the direct supervision of Nikki Gwin the SUU Prevention Specialist, Alcohol and Other Drug (AOD) Education, the Level 1 Peer Health Educator will:

 - Assist in developing and implementing educational and social programs geared towards education of mental health, physical health, sexual health, healthy decision making skills, depression and suicide prevention, as well as alcohol and other drug issues.

-- Facilitate wellness campaigns/event with various University departments, including Residence Life, SUU Student Activities, Athletics, Counseling and Psychological Services, and the Center for Women and Families.
+- Assist in wellness campaigns/event overseen by Level 2 Peers and in partnership with various university departments, including Residence Life, SUU Student Activities, Athletics, Counseling and Psychological Services, and the Center for Women and Families.

 - Serve as a University role model and advocate for responsible and healthy lifestyle choices.

-- Must be a Southern Utah University student in good academic standing (GPA of 2.7 or higher).
+- Must be a registered Southern Utah University student.

 - Must be a role model for responsible and healthy lifestyle choices and enthusiastic about educating peers on wellness issues.

 - Must possess strong verbal skills and the desire to present information to peers.

 - Must demonstrate the ability to work with individuals and groups.